-If an event occurs, then the generator stops generating Qtargets for this Qpattern in the configuration space.
-However the wave fronts that have been started will proceed spreading over the embedding configuration space.
+If an annihilation event occurs, then the generator stops generating Qtargets for this Qpattern.
+However the wave fronts that have been started will proceed spreading over the embedding continuum.
 When the local generator stops generating then no new wave fronts will be formed.
 The last wave front and foregoing wave fronts proceed spreading with light speed.
+The last trail of wave fronts is modulated and carries a photon.